 More information about the Disabled Facilities Grant can be accessed at nidirect and the NIHE website:

-Where a property has been suitably adapted or has additional features to accommodate a disabled person's needs, the householder might be entitled to 25% rates discount.
+Where a property has been suitably adapted or has additional features to accommodate a disabled person's needs, the householder might be entitled to 25 per cent rates discount.

 More information about Disabled Person's Allowance, and an application form, can be accessed at nidirect: